 - Find out about the issues with HANA and S/4HANA pricing before you negotiate with SAP.

 In this article, we will review the implications for HANA pricing and S/4HANA pricing.
 If you are negotiating with SAP, neither SAP nor the SAP consulting firms will want you to read this article.
 They will say the information is not approved by SAP, that Brightwork is not a recommended SAP analyst, that information must come from an SAP partner, anything to get you not to use the information in this article.
-However, one of the worst things any customer can do is only rely upon information from SAP and a consulting partner when making a decision.
+SAP partners and approved analysts repeat everything that SAP says, and that is how they stay approved.

 Understanding SAP’s Strategy with S/4HANA and HANA Pricing

 Understanding SAP’s strategy with S/4 and HANA is critical to understanding how SAP prices these products.

 SAP’s strategy is to use its dominant ERP system to dictate the database used to run this ERP system.

 The Importance of Database Sizing in HANA Pricing

 To keep this article to a reasonable length we moved this important topic to its own article at The Importance of Database Sizing in Pricing SAP HANA.

 After HANA is Sold: SAP’s Next Steps for Follow on Sales

 Furthermore, it is now clear that HANA is just the first step for SAP sales in penetrating the database layer.
 The opening salvo was to lead with HANA.
 The argument is that no other database can keep up with the performance provided by HANA.
 SAP intends to get the application database business from its customers, which its applications reside upon and is positioning other database products, such as those it acquired from Sybase, in its accounts as well.
 Sybase has been unsuccessful against Oracle, but this time Sybase’s products are blended with SAP’s sales force and positioning.